 Nuremberg, Germany: 5 Reasons to Visit

 Have you been to Nuremberg, Germany?
 We ended up making a late change to our itinerary on our last trip to Europe to include a stop in this enchanting town.
 I’m so glad we did!
-If you are touring Germany and not sure whether to visit Nuremberg, here are some reasons to go.
+If you are touring Germany and not sure whether to go, here are some reasons to visit Nuremberg.

 Nuremberg Germany